Get insider access

 5. Best Clicky Switch

 While these sound and feel great out of the box, lubing them yourself can dampen some of this switch's ping and higher-pitched notes.
-Be sure to note that these switches are also decidedly heavy-feeling.
+Be sure to note that these switches also have a decidedly heavy feel.
 While this is a major reason why some people adore these switches, they won't be for everyone.
 If you're concerned about your fingers tiring out, you may want to check out the noticeably lighter-feeling Kailh Box White V2 switches, our best budget clicky pick below.

 See our review